hahaharry10/Practice_C/inlineIncrement/README.md

 Initial Observations:
 - The incorrect way is the fastest and the inline way is the slowest.
-- Even though both the incorrect and inline way have an inlined incrementation, the incorrect way is 400% quicker.
+- Even though both the inline ways have an inlined incrementation, the RHS inline way is 400% quicker than the LHS inline way.
 - Having two separate statements are quicker than incrementing upon memory access.

-## Standard vs LHSincrement:
+# Correct vs LHSincrement:
 To start looking where the difference in execution time comes from, let's look at the difference in the assembly.
 Look at [correctWay.asm](./correctWay.asm) and [LHSincrement.asm](./LHSincrement.asm).
 As the function parameters,